KevinWu098/SquishCV/README.md

 ## Running SquishCV
 Access a live demo of SquishCV hosted on HuggingFace: [SquishCV](https://huggingface.co/spaces/hamlegs/SquishCV)

 You can also run a local version with the `gradio` and `DeepImageSearch` packages.
-This current version uses a [custom fork of DeepImageSearch](https://github.com/KevinWu098/DeepImageSearch) that allows the HuggingFace Spaces to run without EOF errors.
+This current version uses a [custom fork of DeepImageSearch](https://github.com/KevinWu098/DeepImageSearch) that allows the HuggingFace Spaces to run without EOF (End of File) errors.
 But if you're only running it locally, `DeepImageSearch` will serve you well.

 ## Built With:
 - Gradio